FL45Hi/reactapp/classcomp/README.md

 4. componentDidMount()

 ### Updating
-1.static getDerivedStateFromProps()
+1. static getDerivedStateFromProps()
 2. shouldComponentUpdate() - this methods returns boolean i.e. it agrees with updation or not depending on that it return true or false Unmounting
 3. render()
-4. 4. getSnapshotBeforeUpdate() - this to have a snapshot previous state and getDerivedStateFromProps
+4. getSnapshotBeforeUpdate() - this to have a snapshot previous state and getDerivedStateFromProps
-5. 5. componentDidUpdate() - this will be called only if shouldComponentUpdate will return true
+5. componentDidUpdate() - this will be called only if shouldComponentUpdate will return true

 ### Unmounting